 The Snake Juice Diet: how clued up are you?

-The Snake Juice Diet has taken the internet by storm because it’s a drastic weight loss regime that has produced some pretty dramatic weight loss results.
+The Snake Juice Diet is a juice cleanse that has taken the internet by storm.
+An extreme weight loss regime, has produced some pretty dramatic weight loss results.
 However, the diet has also caused controversy for the same reasons.

-The controversial diet, known also as ‘snake dieting’, takes the weight loss method of fasting – made popular by the 5:2 and 16:8 diet plans – to the extreme.
-Inspired by the eating schedules of snakes (hence the name), those following the Snake Juice Diet are encouraged to fast for long periods of time between meals.
+While it may be one of the diets that work fast, it’s a very controversial style of eating.
+Known also as ‘snake dieting’, takes the weight loss method of fasting – made popular by the 5:2 and 16:8 diet plans – to the extreme.
+Inspired by the eating schedules of snakes (hence the name), those following the Snake Juice Diet are encouraged to fast for long periods of time between meals to lose weight.
 This is because snakes are known to eat large meals in one go and then they won’t eat again for a substantial amount of time while they digest and process their food.

 Advocates of the Snake Juice Diet have claimed to have lost substantial amounts of weight following the strict regime.
 Plus, some say they have improved energy levels and clearer skin.
 However, nutritionists and doctors are concerned about the impact of the diet on people’s health.